-The senior year includes five required courses: a 4-week Sub-Internship in Medicine, Pediatrics, Surgery or Family medicine; a 4-week Emergency Medicine Clerkship; a 4-week Geriatrics Clerkship; and a 4-week clerkship in Anesthesiology and Critical Care, and a 3-week Capstone Course-Internship 101.
+The senior year includes five required courses: a 4-week Sub-Internship in Family Medicine, Medicine, Neurosurgery, Otolaryngology, Pediatrics, OMFS Surgery, Plastic and Reconstructive Surgery, or Surgery; a 4-week Emergency Medicine Clerkship; a 4-week clerkship in Anesthesiology and Critical Care, a 4-week Neurology Clerkship, and a 3-week Capstone Course – Internship 101.
 Students are allowed four weeks to prepare for USMLE Step 2 – CK and CS and four weeks to interview for residency.
 Students also must complete 20 additional credit hours in electives of their choosing.

 MDC 7700 Anesthesiology and Critical Care (4 Credits)

 During this course the student will learn the basics of airway management, invasive hemodynamic monitoring, management of fluids, and use of vasoactive medications, and care of the critically ill patient.
 In addition, the student will learn about preoperative evaluation, basic principles of anesthesia, and management of acute postoperative complications.

 MDC 7203 Senior Medicine Acting Internship (4 Credits)

 This rotation offers an increased level of patient care responsibility compared to the third-year Medicine Clerkship.
 Students serve as the primary physician under resident and faculty supervision.
 Students are responsible for the performance of simple diagnostic procedures.
 Self-education is stressed, and students also attend major departmental conferences.

 MDC 7401 Senior Pediatrics Acting Internship (4 Credits)